IACUC Policy 200 - Training Policy

 II.
 Policy Definitions

-CITI: Collaborative Institutional Training Initiative, the online training platform which supplies content for SIUC investigators
+CITI: Collaborative Institutional Training Initiative (CITI), the online training platform which supplies content for SIUC investigators.

 III.
 Policy Statement